Skip to Main Content

 Bankrate’s Take — Is the Capital One Venture X worth it?

-The Capital One Venture X card is a great pick for frequent travelers who want a low-maintenance card with practical travel perks and none of the “fluff” features that often come with higher-fee cards.
+The Capital One Venture X card is an outstanding pick if you want a low-maintenance card with practical travel perks and no unnecessary features that often come with higher-fee cards.

-This combination of valuable flexible rewards rates and practical perks make the Venture X one of the best travel cards you can get.
+This combination makes the Venture X one of the best travel cards on the market.

 *For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.